PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 ``poller:``                         YAML key describing the poller configuration.
 ``username:``                       The username under which all switchmap-ng poller daemons will run.
 This is set to ensure that unauthorized users run the daemon code.
-``polling_interval:``               The frequency in seconds with which the poller will query devices ``server_bind_port:``               The TCP port the API server uses.
+``polling_interval:``               The frequency in seconds with which the poller will query devices ``server_address:``                 The IP address to use for contacting the server.
+The default is ``localhost``.
+``server_bind_port:``               The TCP port the API server uses.
 This must match the `bind_port` setting in the API server's configuration.
 ``server_https:``                   Set this to `True` if the poller needs to use HTTPs to access the API server.
-Switchmap only uses SSL to encrypt data sent over the network.
+Switchmap only uses the SSL capabilities of the pre-installed webserver of your choice to encrypt data sent over the network.
 Default `False`.
 ``server_password:``                The HTTPS simple authentication password that the API server uses.
 ``server_username:``                The HTTPS simple authentication username that the API server uses.
 ``hostnames:``                      A list of hosts that will be polled for data.